pyrolabs/SPHS/docs/00_Welcome.md

 ### Updates

-This site will be updated at least once a week.
+This site will be updated on a regular basis, so be sure to check it regularly!